 - Medications like Lyrica (pregabalin), Neurontin (gabapentin), and Cymbalta (duloxetine)

-- Lumbar epidural steroid injections
+- Epidural steroid injections

 - Lumbar sympathetic blockade

-- Neuromodulation via TENS unit or spinal cord stimulation
+- Neuromodulation via TENS unit

 Under a local anesthetic and minimal sedation, your doctor will first place the trial SCS leads into the epidural space.
-The SCS lead is a soft, thin wire with electrical leads on its tip and is placed through a needle in the back into the epidural space.
+The SCS lead is a soft, thin wire with electrical leads on its tip.
+This is placed through a needle inserted into the epidural space.

-The trial stimulator is typically worn for five to seven days as the lead is taped to your back and connected to a stimulating device.
+The trial stimulator is typically worn for a five to seven day test period, with the lead taped to your back and connected to an exterior stimulating device.
 If the trial successfully relieves your pain, you can decide to undergo a permanent SCS implant.

 - American College of Foot and Ankle Surgeons (2008).
 Foot and Ankle Information.
 Retrieved December 11, 2009 from: http://www.footphysicians.com/footankleinfo/

 - Malanga, Gerard.
 (2009).
 Emedicine: Lumbosacral Radiculopathy.
 Retrieved December 11, 2009 from: http://emedicine.medscape.com/article/95025-overview

 - Mayo Clinic (2009).
 Peripheral Neuropathy.
 Retrieved December 11, 2009 from: http://www.mayoclinic.com/health/peripheral-neuropathy/DS00131/DSECTION=causes